brcnitk/GEC-Chamarajanagar/README.md

 - LaTeX is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
 LaTeX is the de facto standard for the communication and publication of scientific documents.
 LaTeX is available as free software.

-- LaTeX, which is pronounced «Lah-tech» or «Lay-tech» (to rhyme with «blech» or «Bertolt Brecht»), is a document preparation system for high-quality typesetting.
-It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing.

 - LaTeX is not a word processor!
 Instead, LaTeX encourages authors not to worry too much about the appearance of their documents but to concentrate on getting the right content.

 - LaTeX is based on the idea that it is better to leave document design to document designers, and to let authors get on with writing documents.

 - LaTeX Features
   - Typesetting journal articles, technical reports, books, and slide presentations.
   - Control over large documents containing sectioning, cross-references, tables and figures.